-This table shows the adult median earnings by county one year after their exit from CalWORKs, including the total number of adults who exited the program in SFY 2016-17.
+This table shows the adult median earnings by county one year after their exit from CalWORKs, including the total number of individuals with earnings.

 Table 6F.
-Welfare-To-Work Annual Earnings by County: One Year After Exit: SFY 2016-17
+Welfare-To-Work Earnings by County: One Year After Exit: October to December 2018 and January to March 2019